Tienst/tienstdemo/README.md

 # tienstdemo
-Demo repo for integration scenarios
+This is a demo repo for integration scenarios